This section works as a hook, a brief but convincing description that tells in a few seconds if your resume is worth reading.

 On the other hand, some experts recommend writing the summary after the rest of the paper is done.
 Why?
 Because it’s easier to summarize once you’ve explained your skills, experience, and background.
 Yet, you can also begin with the introduction and structure your document with it.

 Another good idea –and this one depends on the resume template you choose– is using bullet points instead of the paragraph.

 This way, your text will be much more organized and easy-to-read for recruitment specialists, especially if you’ve got a thorough paper.

 Don’t forget to take a look at our job search section to discover the best tips to land your

 That being said, right to the point.

 Tips to Write a Summary

 - Add the essential.
 Years of experience, current job title, area of expertise, contributions to your former company, and adjectives to demonstrate you’re a human being.
-This is all you need to craft an excellent introduction.
 Not an infallible formula, but it conveys the primordial aspects succinctly.

 - Inject strong verbs.
 Try to use hefty but easy-to-understand words, such as develop, achieve, manage, accomplish, produce, reinvent, increase, etc., also known as actionable verbs.
 Words that can reflect actions, achievements, and successes that can show your traits with professionalism.